syarul/closet/README.md

 export default add
 ```

-While in `closet-type` you do the checking in the wrapper without passing to the actual function yet
+With `closet-type`, you can perform your checking in the wrapper itself, without having to pass it to the actual function yet.

 ```js
 import { Closet } from 'closet-type'